 Flexibility: Earn a Degree

-Earn a Master’s in Electrical Engineering, with a focus on power systems, from the comfort of your office or home, viewing lectures at your convenience.
+Earn a Master’s in Electrical and Computer Engineering, with a focus on power systems, from the comfort of your office or home.
+View lectures at your convenience.
 Off-campus students enroll in the same classes as on-campus students.
-Both follow the same syllabus and schedule and, with few exceptions, complete the same course work.
+Both follow the same syllabus and schedule and, with few exceptions, complete the same coursework.

 The student version of MATLAB software is required and can be purchased through the Michigan Tech Campus Bookstore.

 MS in Electrical Engineering (Closed)